susji/ruuviparse/README.md

     Data in `ad` like this, and
   - the manufacturer-specific data is as described in [the Ruuvi documentation](https://docs.ruuvi.com/communication/bluetooth-advertisements).
+- you have a suitable MQTT client installed
+  - the example below uses `mosquitto_sub`

 Your data shape would be something like this: